Chuck Wepner: Career

 Wepner turned professional in 1964 and became a popular boxer on the Northeast's Club Boxing circuit, where he began posting many wins and some losses fighting throughout the region, including in arenas close to his boyhood home such as North Bergen and Secaucus.

 Nicknamed "The Bayonne Bleeder" due to repeated facial injuries in the ring, he took the name that was initially meant as an insult and made it his nom de guerre.
 In an interview with the BBC, Wepner said "I was a big bleeder.
 I had 328 stitches in my career.
 My nose was broken nine times in 16 years.
 And, uh, it never fazed me, you know?"

-He had formerly boxed while a member of the United States Marine Corps, and had worked as a bouncer before turning pro.
+Wepner had formerly boxed while a member of the United States Marine Corps, and had worked as a bouncer before turning pro.
 He was the New Jersey state heavyweight boxing champion, but after losing bouts to George Foreman (by cut eye stoppage in three) and Sonny Liston (by technical knockout in nine) many boxing fans thought that his days as a contender were numbered.
 After the match with Liston, Wepner needed 72 stitches in his face.
 After his retirement, Wepner stated that Liston was the hardest puncher he ever fought.

 However, after losing to Joe Bugner by a cut eye stoppage in three in England, Wepner won nine of his next eleven bouts, including victories over Charlie Polite and former WBA heavyweight champion Ernie Terrell.